Alex Chakmakjian (2009)

 Alex has established a reputation for exceptional attention to detail, assiduous client care and an imaginative style of advocacy.
 His range of abilities has allowed him to conduct the most challenging cases, including representing prisoners on death row before the Supreme Court of Uganda.

 Alex came to the Bar after completing his LLM in human rights law.
 Prior to this, he accumulated substantial experience in human rights with work ranging from voluntary legal advice in Southall to missions to gather evidence from witnesses in Nepal.
 His further education and earlier experience frequently inform his established multi-disciplinary practice.

 He is also qualified to accept instructions from members of the public directly via the Clerks.

 - LLM, University College London – Law and International Human Rights

 Alex conducts a successful criminal defence practice in the Crown Court.
 He has extensive experience in dealing with young and vulnerable clients, as well as those with mental health issues.
 In addition to regular instructions in matters such as serious violence, the supply of drugs and high-value theft, he is also able to provide specialist advice and representation in immigration and road traffic offences.

 Alex has a particular interest in matters involving complex legal argument and fair trial issues.
-He has developed a reputation for exceptional attention to detail and an imaginative style of advocacy.
+He is able to comprehensively advise and represent in proposed appeals against conviction, sentence or both.